python/cpython/Doc/library/idle.rst

 the menu or shortcut display a calltip.

 A calltip consists of the function signature and the first line of the docstring.
+A '/' or '*' in the signature indicates that the preceding or following arguments are passed by position or name (keyword) only.
 For builtins without an accessible signature, the calltip consists of all lines up the fifth line or the first blank line.
 These details may change.